movementlabsxyz/MIP/MIP/mip-103/README.md

 ```

 ##### Human Language Description of Heuristic

 This MIP does prescribe a specific heuristic for deciding when to run $COMPUTE\\_CONSENSUS$.
 I general, however, the **Validator** would save compute by only running $COMPUTE\\_CONSENSUS$ when it has received a sufficient number of commitments and stake weights, i.e., by precomputing the $COMPUTE\\_CONSENSUS$ procedure outside of the ZK execution environment.

 #### $POST\\_PROOF$

 Proof posting is intended to be a simple procedure which broadcasts a $COMMITMENT\\_PROOF$ message to Ledger A Participants.
 The message SHALL include the commitment, height, Attesters, proof, slashing amounts, rewarding amounts, and signature.
 It does not require any additional computation.

 ##### Human Language Description of Heuristic

 This MIP does prescribe a specific heuristic for deciding when to run $POST\\_PROOF$.
 In general, however, the **Validator** has to balance on-chain costs with the expected value of the reward.

 To avoid disincentivizing honest posting behavior due to reward uncertainty, the on-chain reward mechanism should accept more than simply the initial commit.
 This phenomenon is addresses more completely in [Phenomena](#phenomena).

 ### Phenomena

 #### Forking and Asynchrony

 In general, forks are easier to represent off-chain than on-chain.
 We, however, note several distinct simplifications which arise from the Baker Confirmations protocol.

 ##### Fork Representation

 Baker Confirmations for a Baker Coin Protocol remove the need to represent forks on-chain.
 The on-chain contract must simply verify the Zero Knowledge proof of consensus and dispatch the appropriate onchain events.

 ##### Fork Stake

 The primary problem with stake in an FFS confirmation device, outlined in [MD-3](https://github.com/movementlabsxyz/MIP/pull/3/files) is that--because said device is not inherently designed within the reorganization logic of the confirming ledger itself--rewards, once issued on a given fork, cannot be revoked.
 In contrast, in more conventional DLT, the rewards exist on the fork of the ledger itself and once that fork is orphaned, the rewards are revoked.

 This problem persists under Baker Confirmations for a Baker Coin Protocol.
 However, it is possible to remove gas attacks associated with these solutions:

 1. **Reward Delay**: One partial solution to the Fork Stake problem is to delay the emission of rewards by some number of epochs.
 The result is that contributing to a fork which does not survive for the duration of the delay period is not profitable.
 When tabulating on-chain, this delay is, however, problematic because it may lead to the cost of issuing a reward to an honest Partition A being correlated with the cost of issuing a reward to a malicious Partition B. When the delay is applied off-chain, however, these costs are negligible.
 2. **Gas Splitting**: Another partial solution to the Fork Stake problem is in fact to split the

 ##### Liveness Disincentives

 As discussed in  [MD-4](https://github.com/movementlabsxyz/MIP/pull/4/files), another issue with on-chain confirmation devices is that it becomes difficult to incentivize liveness because the cost of rolling over a commitment round or epoch is proportional to the size of the Validator set.
 This means that the last Validator to make a commitment in a round or epoch would need to be properly incentivized in order to cover their costs.

 The Baker Coin Protocol still suffers from this problem, as it is provided that the Validator post a proof containing clear-text rewards and slashes.
 This means that the Validator posting the proof still runs a transaction proportional to the size of the Validator set.

 However, instead of a direct reward, the Validator could share the Merkle root of a reward, against which Validators would submit Merkle Proofs to claim their rewards.
 This then fixes the cost of the commitment transaction.
 We discuss this possibility further in the [Generalizations](#generalizations) section.

 ###### Standoffs

 [MD-4](https://github.com/movementlabsxyz/MIP/pull/4/files) also presents the problem of standoffs wherein a Validator, upon realizing it is the last Validator needed to reach a super-majority, may choose to withhold its commitment in order to maximize its reward.

 The Baker Coin Protocol is not immune to this problem.
 Commitments are still provided in clear-text and so the Validator can still choose to withhold its commitment with knowledge of the other commitments made.
 Commitment hiding schemes also do not work because the Validator must still provide a proof of consensus and thus will still be able to compute whether its vote would satisfy the super-majority threshold.

 #### Reward Uncertainty

 In general, the contracts receiving a Commitment in Baker Confirmations must be able to handle multiple and differing super-majority commitments to the same value.
 This presents several phenomena which are worthy of note.

 ##### Proofs of Differing Consensus

 In theory, each Validator can receive a different--but intersecting--set of commitments from the Attesters to reach a super-majority.
-Concerning attestor rewards, this simply means that the on-chain contract MUST reward by the union of all accepted proofs of commitment to avoid over-rewarding Attesters.
+Concerning attester rewards, this simply means that the on-chain contract MUST reward by the union of all accepted proofs of commitment to avoid over-rewarding Attesters.

 ##### Proofs of Differing Commitments

 In theory, Attesters can submit differing commitments to different Validators and arrive at a consensus on a given commitment at each.
 In simple cases, this behavior would not satisfy our Byzantine assumptions under FFS, and so does not need to be addressed.

 However, this problem because more acute when you consider that the Validators may allow for the production of forks.
-In this case, an Attestor could submit different commitments to different Validators to potentially earn rewards on different forks.
-To Validator A, Attestor A may make Commitment A on Fork A. Attestor A cannot recommit to Validator A, but could decide to commit to Validator B on Fork B.
+In this case, an Attester could submit different commitments to different Validators to potentially earn rewards on different forks.
+To Validator A, Attester A may make Commitment A on Fork A. Attester A cannot recommit to Validator A, but could decide to commit to Validator B on Fork B.

 Because the on-chain contract must accept multiple commitments, it must also accept multiple proofs of consensus.
-Thus, Attestor A's commitment to both Validator A and Validator B could be accepted on-chain.
+Thus, Attester A's commitment to both Validator A and Validator B could be accepted on-chain.

 ### Generalizations

 #### Multidirectional Baker Confirmations and Composition

 We can conceive of a class of Baker Confirmations which are not unidirectional.
-These include cases where votes from attestor compose the state of multiple ledgers.
+These include cases where votes from attester compose the state of multiple ledgers.

 We detail this possibility in [MIP-n](mip-n/README.md).

 #### Staked Observing Attesters

 We can conceive of a class of Baker Confirmations which are not observant.
 These include cases where the Observing Attesters are themselves staked and thus can be slashed for dishonest behavior.

 We detail this possibility in [MIP-n](mip-n/README.md).

 #### Stake Checks

 We can conceive of a class of Baker Confirmations wherein the proofs contain the stake amounts against which they were computed s.t. these amounts can be checked on-chain before the proof is accepted.

 We detail this possibility in [MIP-n](mip-n/README.md).

 #### Hooks

 We can conceive of a class of Baker Confirmations wherein the proofs contain hooks to trigger arbitrary logic on-chain.

 We detail this possibility in [MIP-n](mip-n/README.md).

-#### Merklization and State Certificates
+#### Merkleization and State Certificates

 We can conceive of a class of Baker Confirmations wherein--instead of submitting clear-text commitments to readily dispatch on-chain logic--the commitments are submitted as Merkle roots against which Merkle-inclusion gated methods can be triggered by another service to dispatch on-chain logic.

 We detail this possibility in [MIP-n](mip-n/README.md).

 ## Reference Implementation

 ## Verification

+## Appendix

 ## Changelog

-## Appendix

-## Copyright

-Copyright and related rights waived via [CC0](../LICENSE.md).